You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

 Douro Valley, Portugal, $12

 Longtime readers know I’m a big fan of the Douro Valley and its wines.
 This vibrant, juicy red anchors a new line of Portuguese wines from importer Bartholomew Broadbent.
 The line includes an excellent Douro Reserve for just a few dollars more and some outstanding new ports, a white port and 10-, 20- and 30-year-old tawnies.
-The Douro Red is an amazing value for the price; its verve and tension are stimulating, and its flavors of plums and red berries, seasoned with some wood spice and earth, can match boldly flavored foods.
+The Douro Red is an amazing value; its verve and tension are stimulating, and its flavors of plums and red berries, seasoned with some wood spice and earth, can match boldly flavored foods.
 If you open this to sip while cooking, have a second bottle on hand for dinner.
 You will need it.
 Alcohol by volume: 13 percent.

 Imported by Broadbent Selections, distributed by Winebow: Available in the District at Cairo Wine & Liquors, Rodman’s, Schneider’s of Capitol Hill.
-Available in Maryland at Bradley Food & Beverage in Bethesda; Takoma Beverage Co. in Takoma Park.
+Available in Maryland at Bradley Food & Beverage in Bethesda, Takoma Beverage Co. in Takoma Park.
 Available in Virginia at Cheesetique (Alexandria, Shirlington).

 GREAT VALUE